gastonmesseri/numerable/README.md

 ## Acknowledgements

 **numerable** started as a fork from [Adam Draper](https://github.com/adamwdraper)'s project [Numeral.js](http://numeraljs.com/).
 It has been completely rewriten in Typescript with a functional API and extended features.
 Also, [date-fns](https://date-fns.org/) served as inspiration for some of the features.

+> The patterns used in **numerable** are an extended version of the original patterns created by [Numeral.js](http://numeraljs.com/).

 ## Contributing